-Shoppers are currently eating out more frequently than they were 4 years ago.
-IGD estimates that 30% of shoppers eat out once a week or more, compared to only 13% in 2005.
+Shoppers are currently eating out more frequently than they were 5 years ago.
+IGD estimates that 30% of shoppers eat out once a week or more, compared to only 13% 5 years ago.

-About 3 million meals are eaten at work everyday of which two million are prepared by contract caterers.
+About 3 million meals are eaten at work every day of which two million are prepared by contract caterers.
 British consumers are exposed to many different cuisines from around the world, with non-European foods being popular.
 As many as 7 out of 10 of Britons state that they like and eat non-European styles of food.
 The food service sector serves 8.6 billion meals a year, equivalent to 39,000 a minute.